-Select 8 courses (96 units) from either faculty (Arts, Business and Law) or (Science, Health, Education and Engineering).
+Select 8 courses (96 units) from the undergraduate elective course options.
 2 electives (24 units) must be developing and graduate (200/300 coded) level courses.
-Students are strongly encouraged to use their electives to complete an additional major or minor.
+Students are strongly encouraged to use their electives to complete courses in the available Communication disciplines.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 In order to graduate you must: